Important Data

 Percentage at Age Related Expectation

-This year saw the introduction of the new style SATs tests which all eleven year olds took.
-The results are no longer recorded as a level, but as a scaled score with 100 being the expected score.
+This year saw the introduction of the new style of SAT tests, which all eleven-year-olds took.
+The results are no longer recorded as a level but as a scaled score with 100 being the expected score.
 Anything above 100 is better than average.

 "It wouldn't mean children have performed any worse this year; simply that we have raised the bar on what counts as good enough.”

-We are unable to show results for 2019-2020 as no SATS were taken because the school was closed due to Covid 19.
+We are unable to show results for 2019-2020 as non were taken due to the school being closed because of the COVID-19 Pandemic.

 A scaled score of 100 is at the expected standard